-At the end of Agent Carter, how come Howard Stark refers to SHIELD by its acronym, instead of its full name?Iron Man 1 made me think that the shortened name wouldn't have existed in the 1940s.
+At the end of Agent Carter, how come Howard Stark refers to SHIELD by its acronym, instead of its full name?Iron Man made me think that the shortened name wouldn't have existed in the 1940s.

-In the first movie Coulson was also depicted as a kinda wimpy bureaucrat rather than the Badass Normal that he is now.
-Definitely Early-Installment Weirdness.
+In the first movie, Coulson was also depicted as a kinda wimpy bureaucrat rather than the Badass Normal that he is now.
+Definitely Early Installment Weirdness.
 Or maybe Coulson just didn't know the acronym yet.

 According to a tie-in comic, Fury never noticed that the acronym was SHIELD, and the agents avoided using it because they thought he disliked it.
-My own theory is that they initially used the full name because they didn't know whether they could trust Pepper (if she can't remember the name of the organisation, she can't repeat it, and people are less likely to trust her about the organization if she can't repeat the full name).
+My own theory is that they initially used the full name because they didn't know whether they could trust Pepper (if she can't remember the name of the organization, she can't repeat it, and people are less likely to trust her about the organization if she can't repeat the full name).

-I know Killian is stupid, (really, really stupid) but did he seriously not consider the consequences of stealing the name from the Mandarin (I mean, he didn't think he'd be dead by that point)
+I know Killian is stupid (really, really stupid), but did he seriously not consider the consequences of stealing the name from the Mandarin?
+I mean, he didn't think he'd be dead by that point.

-He probably thought his army of supersoldiers would help him out there.
+He probably thought his army of super soldiers would help him out there.

-It's also very unlikely that he was aware that "The Mandarin" was an actual person and not just a legend.
+It's also very unlikely that he was aware that the Mandarin was an actual person and not just a legend.